Find The Best Divorce & Family Lawyers Near You

 Child Arrangements Orders replaced Residence and Contact Orders in April 2014.
 They typically state where the child should live, who they should have contact with, and when.

 The Court can order ‘shared residence’ under a Child Arrangements Order.
 Here, your child would spend a certain period of their time with one parent and a period with the other.
+It is important to bear in mind that “shared” in this instance does not necessarily mean equality of time.

 What if the other parent doesn’t return the child?